spanceac/PIC18-bootloader/README.md

 "Finnished sending hex"

 When I started writing the bootloader, I wanted to be able to interact with the bootloader using standard linux command line tools.
-For this purpose the bootloader can be used with the linux ascii-xfr tool, if you activate software flow control(XON/XOFF) for your PC's UART.
+For this purpose the bootloader can be used with the linux ascii-xfr tool (part of minicom package), if you activate software flow control(XON/XOFF) for your PC's UART.

 When the PIC receives a line and needs to flash it, will notify the computer to stop sending data with a XOFF command(13h).
 After the line is flashed it will send a XON command(0x11) to notify the computer that it can receive data again